 Does it make me feel good?

-The tie breaker question, Would you buy it if you saw it in a store today?
+The tie breaker question, Would I buy it if I saw it in a store today?

 Find happy homes for those items that no longer work for you.